Genz17/ButterFlyNet2D/README.md

 ```
 here `<test type>` could be `layer` or `cheb`, `<correspoding number>` then become fixed cheb num or layer num. `<net type>` is designed for whether it is DFT or IDFT operator, could be `f` or `b`. `<train>` is to test
 the approximation power before or after training, simply choose from `True` or `False`.
 After training, the parameters will be stored.

+## Acknowledgement
+The author thanks <a href="https://github.com/YingzhouLi">Yingzhou Li</a>, the codes are implemented with his great help.